 for Target Books from 1973 to the end of the original TV show.
 He personally wrote over sixty of the novelisations and acted as an unofficial head writer and administrator for the series.

-During the "Wilderness Years" following the series' cancellation in 1989 , Terrance Dicks written thirteen original novels in all the different prose sections of the Doctor Who Expanded Universe
+During the "Wilderness Years" following the series' cancellation in 1989, Dicks wrote thirteen original novels in all the different prose sections of the Doctor Who Expanded Universe

 .
-He wrote the second Doctor Who New Adventures
+Among the most significant were the second Doctor Who New Adventures

 novel Timewyrm: Exodus